 The RCM Big Band and RCM Swing Band enjoy regular slots in the College’s annual programme of events, often playing to sell-out crowds.
 Both ensembles receive invitations to perform at a range of high-profile venues across London, including Ronnie Scotts, and at the London Jazz Festival.

 Our faculties run a number of smaller ensembles, which allow students to explore specific repertoire and benefit from specialist coaching.

 The RCM Brass Ensemble and RCM Wind Ensemble both perform regularly at the College and beyond.
 The RCM Brass Ensemble also provides music at graduation ceremonies and other formal events.

-Alongside our RCM Percussion Ensemble, our percussion quartet PERC’M, which is coached by professional percussionists, features in our regular percussion concerts and often tours, both in the UK and abroad.
+Alongside our RCM Percussion Ensemble, our percussion quartet PERC’M, features in our regular percussion concerts and annual Percussion Festival, and often tours, both in the UK and abroad.

-The Royal College of Music Opera Studio is recognised worldwide for its high performance standards.
+The RCM Opera Studio is recognised worldwide for its high performance standards.
 We present three fully staged operatic productions a year, along with opera scenes and special projects.
 Some of the world's most acclaimed directors, designers and choreographers join us for these productions, providing a professional experience within a supportive environment.
 Every opera is normally double cast to maximise the number of students who can benefit from this vital experience.
 Our operas are available to view on the RCM YouTube Channel, including Mozart Le nozze di Figaro, directed by Sir Thomas Allen.